Jack Lang (French politician): Politics

-Lang entered politics as a Socialist member of the French National Assembly from Paris in 1977.
+Lang entered politics as a Socialist member of the National Assembly from Paris in 1977.
 He is best known for having served as Minister of Culture (22 May 1981 – 19 March 1986 and 13 May 1988 – 29 March 1993) and as Minister of Education (3 April 1992 – 29 March 1993 and 27 March 2000 – 5 May 2002).
 In 1981, while Minister of Culture, he created the Fête de la Musique, a massive celebration of music held on 21 June each year, where many amateur musicians give free open-air performances.
 He is the co-founder and president of the Union of the Theatres of Europe.
 In August 1981, he created the Lang Law, which allows publishers to enforce a minimum sale price for books.

-In the 80s he contributed to the creation of the Europe Theatre Prize, born in 1986, of which he is the current President.
+In the 1980s.
+Lang contributed to the creation of the Europe Theatre Prize, born in 1986, of which he is the President until 2018.
 Lang was a Member of the European Parliament from 1994 to 1997.
 In 2000, he stood unsuccessfully for Mayor of Paris.
 While he had planned to stand for president in 2007, he ultimately decided not to register as a candidate in the Socialist primary for the sake of party unity.

 In 2007, Lang agreed to become co-chairman of a commission drafting changes to the Constitution that were supported by President Nicolas Sarkozy but opposed by the Socialist Party.
 This decision provoked strong criticism from his party, leading him to end his role in the party leadership.
 When Parliament voted on the constitutional changes on 21 July 2008, he voted in favour, becoming the only Socialist deputy so to do.
 A three-fifths majority was required, and the changes passed by a vote of 539 to 357, meaning that Lang's support enabled the bill to pass by a one-vote margin.
 The Socialist Party denounced Lang for this vote; party spokesman Julien Dray said that he had "gone too far" and "no longer has his place in our political family", while Jean-Marc Ayrault, the President of the Socialist Parliamentary Group, said that Lang's vote was an act of "crossing the Rubicon".
 Lang replied by saying that it "is in nobody's power to strike me from the map of the French political landscape".